Giants vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 68 hits with nine doubles, two triples, 13 home runs, 19 walks and 45 RBI.
-He's also stolen two bases.
+- Nolan Arenado has collected 70 hits with nine doubles, two triples, 13 home runs and 19 walks.
+He has driven in 45 runs with two stolen bases.

-- Arenado takes a six-game streak with at least one hit into this contest.
-In his last 10 games he is hitting .361 with three doubles, a triple, four home runs, four walks and 10 RBI.
+- Arenado has picked up a hit in seven games in a row.
+During his last 10 games he is batting .378 with two doubles, a triple, four home runs, three walks and nine RBI.

 Arenado Recent Games